iszczesniak/cpp/memory/index.md

-To understand how returning by value became efficient, and to be aware of exceptions, we need to understand the call conventions, the constructor elision, and the temporary materialization.
+To understand how returning by value became efficient, and to be aware of exceptions, we need to understand the call conventions, the constructor elision, and the materialization.

 ## Function call convention